domiyanyue/my_notes/move_semantics_rvalue_reference.md

 *Please notice rvalue reference type is an lvalue as we can see it can appear on the left side of assignment operator*.

 Rvalue reference can be used just like lvalue reference.
-It expands the life time of a temprorary variable and also make it possible to be modified:
+It expands the lifetime of a temporary variable and also makes it possible to be modified:

 ```C++
 int &&rref = 5;